Creating safe spaces for everyone.

 UB offers an Employee Assistance Program, a confidential service available to faculty, exempt, non-exempt, and contingent II employees.
 It provides employees and their household members with free, confidential assistance to help with personal or professional problems that may interfere with work or family responsibilities and obligations.

-In addition to the support the Diversity and Culture Center provides for our LGBTQ community, there are community resources available for students in the immediate area, including:
+In addition to the support Diversity and International Services provides for our LGBTQ community, there are community resources available for students in the immediate area, including: